Code-domain NOMA in Massive MIMO: When is it Needed?: Introduction

 \subsection{Related Work and Motivation}

 Conventional multiple access schemes assign orthogonal resources to each user equipment (UE).
 This provides restricted/dedicated resources per UE but eliminates inter-UE interference.
-It is well-known that this approach is inefficient if the interference can be controlled in some other domain \cite{Dai2018Survey,LeTWC2018,islam2016power,le2018capacity}; the power and code domains are typically used for interference suppression in NOMA, while the spatial domain is used for mMIMO.
+It is well-known that this approach is inefficient if the interference can be controlled in some other domain \cite{Dai2018Survey,islam2016power, le2018capacity}; the power and code domains are typically used for interference suppression in NOMA, while the spatial domain is used for mMIMO.
 While prior investigations addressed only one of these three domains, some recent works consider systems that combine NOMA and mMIMO.
 The vast majority of the state-of-the-art contributions in this direction investigate the performance of power-domain NOMA when combined with mMIMO (see \cite{Senel2019,Kuda2019NOMAaided,Zhang2017,deSena2019} and references therein).
 The gains are, however, generally limited since, to be efficient, power-domain NOMA requires UEs channels to be non-orthogonal, while a core feature of mMIMO is to make UE channels nearly orthogonal \cite{Senel2019}.

-On the other hand, the combination of code-domain NOMA with mMIMO has received limited attention so far.
+Despite several theoretical works on code-domain NOMA with the conventional MIMO have been addressed recently \cite{Liu2019,Chi2018}, the combination of code-domain NOMA with mMIMO has received limited attention so far.
 The investigation in \cite{Ma2017NOMA} addresses the pilot transmission phase and analyzes two pilot structures, namely, orthogonal and superimposed deterministic pilots.
 It was shown that the superimposed approach achieves better performance in a high mobility environment with a large number of UEs.
 The uplink (UL) spectral efficiency and bit error rate performance of mMIMO with a code-domain NOMA scheme, called interleaved division multiple-access, were evaluated in \cite{Xu2017} with a low-complexity iterative data-aided channel estimation scheme and different suboptimal detection schemes, such as maximal ratio (MR) and zero-forcing (ZF) combining.
 In \cite{wang2019NOMA}, the authors considered the UL of an overloaded setting without any channel state information (CSI).
 Low density spreading signatures were applied and a blind belief propagation detector was proposed.
 In \cite{Liu2019MPANOMA}, the mean squared error of code-domain NOMA was considered as the performance metric of an overloaded mMIMO system.